Rumor Central: Could Giants reunite with Pablo Sandoval?

 Officially, however, the team isn't talking about a potential Panda reunion.
 When asked about the situation, Giants GM Bobby Evans stated, “I can’t get into speculation one way or other on a player under contract elsewhere.”

 Sandoval has battled an inner-ear infection and owns a .212/.264/.354 slash line in 32 games this season.
-Boston has until July 24 to either trade or release Sandoval before he becomes a free agent.
+Boston has until July 24 to either trade or release him.

 -- John Wilmhoff